Jim Bakker, his church settle lawsuit over COVID-19 claims

 The hour-long Jim Bakker Show is filmed in southwestern Missouri.
 The consent agreement notes that during the program, Silver Solution was offered to those who agreed to contribute $80 to $125.

+Baker's attorneys — Derek Ankrom and former Democratic Missouri Gov. Jay Nixon — said in a joint statement that Bakker and Morningside Church Productions are pleased to put the matter behind them so they can “continue the important work of Morningside Church.”
+They noted that the agreement includes “no findings whatsoever that our clients violated any laws or misled” consumers.

-Bakker's attorney, former Democratic Missouri Gov. Jay Nixon, had previously claimed that Bakker was being unfairly targeted “by those who want to crush his ministry and force his Christian television program off the air.”
-Nixon, who served two terms as governor from 2009 to 2017 and is now a partner at the Dowd Bennett law firm in St. Louis, said Bakker did not claim that Silver Solution was a cure for COVID-19.
+Nixon had previously claimed that Bakker was being unfairly targeted “by those who want to crush his ministry and force his Christian television program off the air," and that Bakker did not claim that Silver Solution was a cure for COVID-19.

 The lawsuit cited a discussion on the program on Feb.
 12, 2020, in which Bakker spoke with Sherrill Sellman, referring to her as a “naturopathic doctor” and a “natural health expert."